Rochester Castle: Later history

 Between May 1367 and September 1370 repairs costing £2,262 were carried out.
 Records show that sections of the curtain wall were repaired and two mural towers built, one of them replacing a tower on the same site.
 The towers were positioned north-east of the keep and still stand.
 More work was undertaken between 1370 and 1377, the year of Edward's death.
 The royal apartments built during Henry III's reign were never repaired; it has been suggested this was because by the 14th century, when considerable sums were being spent on repairs elsewhere in the castle, Rochester had fallen out of favour as a royal residence.
 As the castle's importance as a high-status residence waned, its role as a barracks and administrative centre came to the fore.
 The reign of Richard II (1377–1400) saw the investment of £500 in repairing the castle.
 This was in part in response to French raids on England's southern coast during the Hundred Years' War as England's fortunes in the conflict worsened.
 The most significant of these works was the construction of a tower at the north end of the castle, overlooking the bridge over the Medway.
 Records document the sum of £350 spent on a new tower between 1378 and 1383, and it mostly likely refers to the one guarding the bridge.
 Rochester Castle saw fighting for the final time during the Peasants' Revolt of 1381.
 It was besieged and captured by a group of rebels who plundered the castle and released a prisoner.
 It has been suggested that the £66 10s spent in 1384–1388 and the £91 13s spent in 1395–1397 may have been partially in response to damage incurred during the revolt.

 During the reigns of Henry IV (1399–1413) and his successor Henry V (1413–1422), Rochester Castle was in the guardianship of William, Earl of Arundel and his brother Richard.
 The castle was given to Henry V's widow, Catherine of Valois, in 1423 as part of her dower to support her financially.
 She died in 1437, at which point the castle came under the custodianship of the clerk of the King's works.
 Despite this, there are no records of building work during the 15th century and almost nothing is known about Rochester Castle between then and the second half of the 16th century.
+On New Year's Day 1540, Henry VIII (1509–1547) made a visit to the castle in disguise to surprise his betrothed Anne of Cleves, who was resting there on her way to Greenwich to meet him.
+Anne did not recognize the king and spurned his advances, causing him much embarrassment and contributing to the annulment of their marriage just six months later.
 The decline of the castle's military significance is marked by the leasing of the surrounding ditch, beginning in 1564 at the latest.
 Between 1599 and 1601 stone from Rochester Castle was reused to build nearby Upnor Castle, an artillery fort.